-Every piece of recorded music has two different copyrights that each require a license – the copyright on the recorded version of the song, often called a “master recording” and a copyright on the underlying words and notes for each song generally referred to as a “composition” (because it is written by composers).
+Every piece of recorded music has two different copyrights that each require a license—the copyright on the recorded version of the song, often called a “master recording” and a copyright on the underlying words and notes for each song generally referred to as a “composition.”

 The master recording is generally owned and controlled by the record label.
-A record label does a deal with an artist/musician to record music and in return, the record label markets, promotes AND LICENSES the records.
-The record label handles the contracts, collects the money and shares it with the artists.
+A record label makes a deal with an artist or musician to record music which the record label will market, promote, and license.
+The record label is then responsible for handling contracts and collecting royalties on behalf of the artist.

 Business Use Cases and Rights Holders